 We are a rapidly growing, value-priced retailer of urban fashion apparel and accessories for the entire family.
-We offer quality, branded apparel from nationally recognized brands, as well as private label apparel and a limited assortment of home décor items.
+We offer quality, branded products from nationally recognized brands, as well as private label products and a limited assortment of home décor items.
 Our merchandise offerings are designed to appeal to the preferences of fashion conscious consumers, particularly African-Americans.
 We believe that we provide merchandise at compelling values.
 Our goal is to provide nationally recognized branded merchandise at 30% to 70% discounts to department and specialty stores' regular prices.
-Our stores average approximately 10,400 square feet of selling space and are typically located in neighborhood shopping centers that are convenient to low- to moderate-income customers.
-Originally our stores were located in the Southeast, and in recent years were expanded into the Mid-Atlantic and Midwest regions as well as the states of Texas and California.
-In fiscal 2009, we opened 49 new stores and closed three stores.
-As of January 30, 2010, we operated 403 stores in both urban and rural markets in 24 states.
+Our stores average approximately 10,200 square feet of selling space and are typically located in neighborhood shopping centers that are convenient to low- to moderate-income customers.
+Originally our stores were located in the Southeast, and in recent years were expanded into the Mid-Atlantic and Midwest regions as well as the state of Texas.
+In fiscal 2008, we opened 39 new stores and closed one store.
+As of January 31, 2009, we operated 357 stores in both urban and rural markets in 22 states.

 Our predecessor, Allied Department Stores, was founded in 1946 and grew into a chain of family apparel stores operating in the Southeast.
-In 1999, the Company, then consisting of 85 stores, was acquired by Hampshire Equity Partners II, L.P., a private equity firm.
-Following the acquisition by Hampshire Equity Partners II, L.P., management implemented several strategies to focus on the growing urban market and improve our operating and financial performance.
+In 1999, the Company, then consisting of 85 stores throughout the Southeast, was acquired by Hampshire Equity Partners II, L.P., a private equity firm.
+Following the acquisition by Hampshire Equity Partners II, L.P., management implemented several strategies to refocus us on the growing urban market and improve our operating and financial performance.
 After the successful implementation of these strategies and the successful growth of our chain from 85 stores to 212 stores, we completed an initial public offering of our common stock on May 18, 2005.